xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

   <img src="https://xrdocs.github.io/xrdocs-images/assets/images/xr-control-plane.png" width="250" height="250" />{: .align-center}

 *  See the gray box inside the XR control plane LXC ?
-This is the XR linux shell .
+This is the XR linux shell.

    **P.S.
 This is what you drop into when you issue a  `vagrant ssh` [[*]]({{ base_path }}/tutorials/iosxr-vagrant-quickstart)**.
    {: .notice--info}